 With the introduction of the Affordable Care Act, Kaiser Permanente (KP) found itself marketing more and more directly to consumers, rather than simply being assigned as plans offered through employers.
 This meant that the healthcare provider needed to pay more attention to how they connected with people across all platforms, including social media.
-They needed to discover: What did KP care about that consumers also care about?
-What could KP say or do that prompts a “me too” reaction?

-We conceived and launched the Random Acts of Health video series, shared across social streams.
-Random Acts of Health hooked consumers into an end-to-end, broad and deep social media program – an umbrella concept connected to calendar-driven calls-toaction, real-life challenges, and celebrations of health.
+The audience was so responsive to our audience co-creation strategy that we conceptualized a community-driven program called “Random Acts of Health.”
+Random Acts of Health hooked consumers in to an end-to-end, broad and deep “pay it forward” program – an umbrella concept connected to calendar-driven calls-toaction, real-life challenges, and celebrations of health.